akimwong/3_Cloud/Journey/10102/Readme.md

 - Users don't have to belong to a group
 - One user can belong to multiple groups
 - Groups can only contain users, not other groups
-- When you create an IAM user, by default, it has no permissions
+- When you create an IAM user, by default, it has NO permissions
 - You have to explicitly give the user permission to do anything in that account
 - The way that you grant or deny permission is to associate what is called an `IAM policy` to an IAM user
 - You can attach a policy to a group and all of the users in that group will have those permissions